 Setting: Approximately 80 percent of the public schools eligible to participate in NCT were located in rural areas across the state of North Carolina.
 North Carolina operated two prior rounds of turnaround programs and has been mandated to turnaround a new group of low-performing schools.

-Research Design and Methods: The research team will use two quantitative designs in this study: (1) researchers are estimating the effects of NCT on student and teacher outcomes using both intent to treat and treatment on the treated regression discontinuity designs that relied on the assignment of NC's schools not meeting growth to the NCT on the basis of a three year average proficiency rate; (2) researchers will use an interrupted time series design with a non-equivalent comparison group (difference-in-differences) to test moderated effects for the lowest achieving students and examine heterogeneity of effects.
-In addition, researchers will explore potential mediators using multi-level structural equation models.
-The research team will evaluate implementation fidelity by collecting surveys from teachers and principals at both treatment and comparison schools and will assess implementation quality using coaches' documentation of activities, on-site observations and interviews at the NCT schools.
+Research Design and Methods: The research team is using two quantitative designs in this study: (1) researchers are estimating the effects of NCT on student and teacher outcomes using both intent to treat and treatment on the treated regression discontinuity designs that relied on the assignment of eligible schools not meeting growth to the NCT based on the 2014–-15 schoolwide proficiency rate; (2) researchers are using an interrupted time series design with a non-equivalent comparison group (difference-in-differences) to test moderated effects for the lowest achieving students and examine heterogeneity of effects.
+In addition, researchers are exploring potential mediators and suppressors in both the RD and DiD frameworks.
+The research team is evaluating implementation fidelity by collecting surveys from teachers and principals at both treatment and comparison schools and assessing implementation quality using coaches' documentation of activities, on-site observations and interviews at the NCT schools.

-Data Analytic Strategy: For the outcome analysis, parametric and non-parametric local average treatment effect estimates will follow accepted practice for sharp regression discontinuity designs.
+Data Analytic Strategy: For the outcome analysis, parametric and non-parametric local average treatment effect estimates follow accepted practice for regression discontinuity designs.
 Both intent-to-treat and treatment on the treated were examined due to some non-compliance with assignment on both sides of the cut-off.
-Researchers estimated difference-in-differences and school fixed effects estimators along with structural equation models to examine moderation and explore mediation.
+Researchers estimated difference-in-differences and school fixed effects estimators along to examine moderation and explore mediation.